r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/vm.md

 ## Building R from source

-Download R, the patch for UCRT and Tcl/Tk bundle:
+Download R, the R patch for UCRT and Tcl/Tk bundle (from bash):

 ```
 svn checkout https://svn.r-project.org/R/trunk